 Improved Pain Levels During Labour

-Furthermore, self-help acupressure techniques which can be used by the women’s support partner can also make a great difference.
-The levels of pain experienced during labour can be improved.
+Furthermore, self-help acupressure techniques used by a women’s support partner can make a significant difference.
+Pain levels experienced during labour can improve.

 The Postnatal Period